 Rabbit vaccinations can help to protect your pet against:

 - Myxomatosis – vaccine can be given at 6 weeks of age, spreads through insect bites or contact with an infected rabbit, attacks eyes, skin, lungs, and genitals.

 - RVHD & RVHD-2 – vaccine can be given at 5 weeks of age, both strains of Rabbit Viral Haemorrhagic Disease are highly contagious and have high mortality rates from massive internal bleeding.

-If you are planning on taking your pet abroad, we can also provide vaccinations against ‘Rabies’.
+We can also provide vaccinations against ‘Rabies’ if you are planning to take your pet overseas.
 Talk to us about pet travel requirements well in advance of your travel dates.